yueyue4737/EC601-Miniproject/README.md

 # EC601 Mini Project

 ## Instruction
 Run the KPics.py in the terminal and then follow the questions to input some characters.
-You can input the main keyword and restrication word you want to search, then choose functions:
+You can input the main keyword and restriction word you want to search, then choose functions:
 * function 1:display Top 10 recent popular pictures;
 * function 2:show the recent Twitter Users' sentiment of the searching keywords.